The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Neutral Tannakian categories with Frobenius

-\begin{rema} Thanks to \cite{Del90}, we know that if $\KK$ is algebraically closed, an isomorphism $\eta$ as in §\ref{a-Weil:d} always exists.
-This is not the case in general when $\KK$ is not algebraically closed.
-This is due to the existence of non-isomorphic algebraic groups with equivalent categories of linear representations.
-For coefficient objects, an isomorphism $\eta$ can be constructed each time that a fibre functor exists, as it is explained in Remark \ref{isomorphism-fibre-funct:r}. \end{rema}
+\begin{rema} Thanks to \cite{Del11}, we know that if $\KK$ is algebraically closed, an isomorphism $\eta$ as in §\ref{a-Weil:c} always exists.
+This is not the case, in general, when $\KK$ is not algebraically closed.
+For coefficient objects, an isomorphism $\eta$ can be constructed without extending $\KK$, as it is explained in Remark \ref{isomorphism-fibre-funct:r}. \end{rema}

 \begin{lemm} Let $(\widetilde{\bfC},F^*)$ be a neutral Tannakian category with Frobenius which admits a fibre functor $\omega$ isomorphic to $\omega\circ F^*$.
 There exists a natural equivalence of categories $\bfC_0\iso \Rep_{\KK}(W(\bfC_0,\omega_0))$ and a natural morphism $\iota:W(\bfC_0,\omega_0)\to \pi_1(\bfC_0,\omega_0)$ such that the following diagram commutes